leo770/Tensorflow-Object-Detection-Project/README.md

 <img src="https://github.com/leo770/Tensorflow-Object-Detection-Project/blob/main/img-folder/7.png">
 </div>

-* (5) Then collect all the xml into a csv file, you need to use Python code to achieve, in the Tensorflow-Object-Detection-Project directory, run "transfer from xml to csv.py"
+* (5) Then collect all the xml into a csv file, you need to use Python code to achieve, in the "Tensorflow-Object-Detection-Project" directory, run "transfer from xml to csv.py"
 PS:The path needs to be modified before running "transfer from xml to csv.py".
-Change D:\\spec in the path on lines 13 and 14 to the directory where Tensorflow Object Detection Project places the test computer.
+Change "D:\\spe"c in the path on lines 13 and 14 to the directory where Tensorflow Object Detection Project places the test computer.
 * (6) Run the above code to generate the csv file as shown below
 </div>
 <div align=center>